Can’t afford a mortgage? This is what to do:

 Help!
 I can’t afford my mortgage.
 What should I do?

-There are many options, including specialist mortgage products, mortgage payment holiday, home owners support fund, support for mortgage interest rates, government schemes and personalised advice from our expert mortgage brokers.
+There are many options, including specialist mortgage products, mortgage payment holidays, home owners support fund, support for mortgage interest rates, government schemes and personalised advice from our expert mortgage brokers.

 Talk to your mortgage lender first

 We get many calls from customers asking us questions such as “I can’t pay my outstanding mortgage balance this month.”
-We always advise them to first contact their lender in the first instance.
+We always advise them to contact their lender in the first instance.
 Your lender might suggest:

-- You can extend your mortgage term without remortgaging.
+- Extending your mortgage term.
 This will lower your monthly repayments as the cost is spread over a longer time.
 You can extend your term without remortgaging

-- A payment holiday: This may give you some time to get your finances in order, but it can also have an impact on credit ratings.
+- A payment holiday: This may give you some time to get your finances in order, but it can also have an impact on your credit rating.

-- Ask your lender to delay the payment.
+- Defer mortgage payments.
 If you think your financial problems will be temporary, your lender may allow you to defer your mortgage payment for a certain period and then make up the difference at a later date.

-What are your options if you cannot afford to make mortgage payments?
+What are my options if I cannot afford to make mortgage payments?